Navigating Office Culture Like a Boss

 Likable: You can firmly admit to your mistake and propose a solution because you understand that one mistake does not erase all the good you have done.

 Likable: You understand that small connections make a huge difference.
-You makes sure to ask people about their children, sick family members, pets, weekends or holidays.
+You make sure to ask people about their children, sick family members, pets, weekends, or holidays.
 You share a little about yourself.

-Door Mat: In your desperation to be liked and needed, you overshare about your life and become a therapist/mom figure to others.
+Door Mat: In your desperation to be liked and needed, you overshare about your life and become a therapist or mother figure to others.

 Tyrant: You don’t see the value in connecting with others on a personal level.
 You never talk about your life or ask others about theirs.
 Worse, you think all your colleagues are out to get you!